- Latin America

 Xiamen and Hong Kong - A Vacation While Teaching English Abroad

-By: David Chen
+Written by: David Chen

 Going from a small town in rural Montana to the world’s largest nation can really change one’s perspective.